Word of Life Fellowship

 Mission statement

-The purpose of Word of Life Fellowship, Inc. worldwide is the evangelization and discipleship of youth through various means consistent with the Holy Scriptures to help build and strengthen the Church of Jesus Christ.
+The mission of Word of Life Fellowship is the evangelization and discipleship of youth through various means consistent with the Holy Scriptures to strengthen and build up the church of Jesus Christ.

 Statement of faith